 However reassuring those physical protection measures may be, the United States gives intense emphasis to the security of Pakistan's nuclear programme.
 A summary of the US intelligence community's confidential budget, leaked in September 2013, described ramped-up intelligence of Pakistan's nuclear arsenal.
 As reported by the Washington Post, 'fears about the security of its nuclear program are so pervasive that a budget section on containing the spread of illicit weapons divides the world into two categories: Pakistan and everybody else.'
 The document warned that 'knowledge of the security of Pakistan's nuclear weapons and associated material encompassed one of the most critical set of ... intelligence gaps.'
-Those blind spots
+Those blind spots were especially worrisome, it said, 'given the political instability, terrorist threat and expanding inventory [of nuclear weapons] in that country'.
+Attesting to the intelligence gap, former chairman of the US National Intelligence Council Thomas Fingar said in 2011: 'We do not know if what the military has done is adequate to protect the weapons from insider threats, or if key military units have been penetrated by extremists.
+We hope the weapons are safe, but we may be whistling past the graveyard.'

-Qualitative and quantitative changes in Pakistan's nuclear-weapons programme exacerbate Western concerns.
+Qualitative and quantitative changes in Pakistan's nuclearweapons programme exacerbate Western concerns.
 US officials have voiced their worries directly to Pakistan, warning that the move to tactical nuclear weapons (TNWs) creates a greater risk of theft or diversion.
 So too, the larger number of weapons and the larger number of facilities.
 Doubling the number of plutonium-production reactors does not double the risk, since all are co-located, but the increased risk is not miniscule.
 Each new facility requires additional technicians, managers and security personnel, any one of whom could present an internal security risk.

 In the Western think-tank community, Pakistan's reputation has generally fared poorly, with greater attention to the dangers and less to Pakistan's efforts to overcome the dangers.
 This is partly due to confidentiality; many of the steps Pakistan has taken are not put before the public in any detail and those that are disclosed are typically not confirmable.
 In January 2012, the Washington-based Nuclear Threat Initiative (NTI) published its first Nuclear Materials Security Index, benchmarking nuclear-materials security conditions on a country-by-country basis.
-Of 32 countries that have 1kg or more of weapons-usable nuclear materials, Pakistan was ranked 31st, above only North Korea, with below-average scores in the categories of sites and transportation; political stability; 'group(s) interested in illicitly acquiring materials'; 'material production/elimination trends'; pervasiveness of corruption; and physical security during transport.44 Pakistan scored above average in terms of how well it implements its international legal obligations but it did not score as high as it could have due to a lack of publicly accessible information about security and control measures.
-When NTI updated the index in January 2014, Pakistan was lauded for having undertaken the most improvements to its nuclear-security regulations and practices, and it was ranked 22nd among 25 countries with weapons-usable nuclear materials.46
+Of 32 countries that have 1kg or more of weapons-usable nuclear materials, Pakistan was ranked 31st, above only North Korea, with below-average scores in the categories of sites and transportation; political stability; 'group(s) interested in illicitly acquiring materials'; 'material production/elimination trends'; pervasiveness of corruption; and physical security during transport.
+Pakistan scored above average in terms of how well it implements its international legal obligations but it did not score as high as it could have due to a lack of publicly accessible information about security and control measures.
+When NTI updated the index in January 2014, Pakistan was lauded for having undertaken the most improvements to its nuclear-security regulations and practices, and it was ranked 22nd among 25 countries with weapons-usable nuclear materials.